 Calendula, Cerinthe, Cuphea, Fuchsia, Lantana, Nicotiana, Zinnias, and so much more!

-This list is just a starting point and mentions many of our favorite plants to support hummingbirds in your garden or landscape!
+This list is just a starting point and includes many of our favorite plants to support hummingbirds in your garden or landscape!